nrkno/core-components/packages/core-input/readme.md

 // All props are optional, and defaults are shown below
 // Props like className, style, etc. will be applied as actual attributes
-// <Input> will handle state itself unless you call event.preventDefault() in onToggle
+// <CoreInput> will handle state itself unless you call event.preventDefault() in onFilter, onSelect or onAjax

 <CoreInput open={false} onFilter={(event) => {}} onSelect={(event) => {}} onAjax={(event) => {}} ajax="https://search.com?q={{value}}">
   <input type="text" />   // First element must result in a input-tag.
 Accepts both elements and components